 - Measurements: 16 ¾”W x 13 ¾”H x 3″D

 We are going to start things off small with a 6-ball display case.
-This case not only comes with space for 6 balls but also six engraved plates to separate each ball according to its significance.
+This case has space for 6 balls and 6 engraved plates to separate each ball according to significance.
 The outer cover is made of cherry wood, and each ball rests on its small wooden compartment with a hole.
-The case also comes with a protective acrylic cover that slides from the top to prevent dust particles or any sort of external damage.
+The case also comes with a protective acrylic cover that slides from the top to prevent dust particles and external damage.

 If you are looking to start a hole-in-one collection or simply want a case for a small collection of balls that may or not be related, this is the way to go.

-Depending on the number of balls you have, you can find personalized variations of all these cases that can accommodate anywhere between 2-110 balls.
+Depending on your number of balls, you can find personalized variations of all these cases that can accommodate anywhere from 2 to 110 balls.

 - 4 different finishes